 by AFZAL LAPHIR

-When St Anthony’s College Kandy (SACK) host St Joseph’s College (SJC) Colombo next week (30th April & 1st May 2021), the two Saints schools will meet for the 109th occasion, spreading across three centuries.
+When St Anthony’s College Kandy (SACK) hosts St Joseph’s College (SJC) Colombo on 28th February and 01st March at Katugastota, the two Saints schools will meet for the 109th occasion, spreading across three centuries and after missing out in 2021 and 2022.
 From the time the first game was played in 1899 when St Joseph’s came out victorious by 90 runs, this encounter has continued to maintain its rich traditions of fair play and great sportsmanship.
-Gihan Ebert (SACK) and Dunith Wellalage (SJC) will be the respective captains.
+Lahiru Abeysinghe (SACK) and Sadeesh Jayawardena (SJC) will be the respective captains.